 Chioma was scheduled to return to Nigeria the next day.
 Spending the rest of the evening with Silvia was her only priority for the rest of that Sunday.
-“What a busy, but productive day,” Chioma murmured, and then lay across her extra-large bed, hoping to catch forty winks.
+“What a busy, but productive day,” Chioma murmured, and then lay on her extra-large bed, hoping to catch forty winks.
 The sound of her phone beeping was disturbing, very disturbing, the nap was cut short.
 “Twitter, whats app and Instagram messages,” Guess Chyoma hadn’t had time to go through her notifications.
 “Akin sent me a video?
 What’s it all about?”
-Chyoma grumbled out loud, and then proceeded to download the video.
+Chyoma grumbled out loud and then proceeded to download the video.
 She was still a little sleepy, tired from the several hours of road trips and information gathering.

 ‘Why wouldn’t you let my family be?
 What is wrong with you?
 I’d punch you a second, third and fourth time if I have to…..’

 “What?
 This cannot be true,” sitting up on the bed, Chyoma replayed the video – my encounter with Akin.
-I had no idea he had planned the provocation, and had told someone to record it from the point when I hit him and began to shout.
-He carefully left out the aggravation on his part, and the apology on my part after I had hurt him.
+I had no idea he had planned the provocation and had told someone to record it from the point when I hit him and began to shout.
+He carefully left out the aggravation on his part and the apology on my part after I had hurt him.
 Scrolling through her contact list, Chyoma quickly dialed Akin’s number.